SRON-Earth/Balsa/README.md

 3. The input iterator must iterate over the points and features in row-major order.
 4. The output iterator for labels must point to an numeric type.

-In practice, these restrictions mean that the point data in your application must be layed out consecutively in memory, in row-major order.
+In practice, these restrictions mean that the point data in your application must be laid out consecutively in memory, in row-major order.

 The following program demonstrates how the classifier can be used on input or output containers that are not the standard Balsa Tables: